-That totally depends on the day!
+That totally depends on the day.
 I believe our bodies know exactly what they need to nourish themselves and it’s up to us to listen and respond.
 So I let my nose decide what my perfect cup of tea will be.
 I usually smell a few teas and pick the one that stands out to me.
+This allows me to intuitively decide which herbs my body needs in that moment.
+There’s a lot of information constantly being transmitted to us, we just have to slow down and listen.
 But I must admit that lately I’ve been all about the Wisdom blend!
 It’s an organic brain tea with Ginkgo, Gotu Kola and Cinnamon.
 It’s heavenly with some pasture-raised butter and coconut oil stirred in.
-I swear this is the organic version of adderall!
-Crazy focus happens after that little ritual.
+I call it the organic version of adderall.
+Crazy focus happens after this little ritual.

 What does a NEAKITA tea ceremony look like?
 What can one expect?